 | Add an image | “Add a new image element and populate it with the first item in my asset lib.” |

-| Adjust spacing | “Increase the padding on the content blocks by 20px.” |
+| Adjust spacing | “Increase the margins on the main columns by 20px.” |

 | Write short text | “Generate a 40-word product intro for a [insert product here] in a friendly, professional tone.” |